 A good relationship with your vet is essential for the wellbeing of your cat.
-He isn’t there just to see your cat when he is sick, but he also should be used to check the overall wellbeing of your cat so that problems can be picked up early.
+He isn’t there to see your cat when he is sick, but also to check the overall health of your cat so that problems can be picked up early.

 |F3 (1st shot)||8 weeks|

 |Rabies *(booster)||12 months|

 Then every 1-3 years or as recommended by your veterinarian.

 If your cat hasn’t been spayed or neutered, this will need to be performed from between 10-24 weeks — generally the earlier, the better.